matthaeusheer/matthaeusheer.github.io/README.md

 ## Radiological Treatment Planning System
-This is an implementation of a 2D treatment planning system with all major components such as radiological depth calculation, dose distribution calculations and fluence map optimization.
+This is an implementation of a 2D treatment planning system with all major components such as radiological depth calculation, dose distribution calculations and fluence map optimization using constrained Gradient Descent optimization.
 [Want more GIF's?](https://github.com/matthaeusheer/treatment-planner)
 <p align="center">
   <img width="600" src="assets/treatment_planner.gif">
 </p>